Excited for your questions to start flooding in

 I love the practical aspect of engineering as, I learn better by doing, and working with my hands to solve a problem.
 Robotics is perfect for this as you can use the hardware and software to visually see any problems that happen and thus it makes it easier to solve.

 I also love sports.
 I study Kenpo Karate, Kickboxing, Taekwondo and Lifesaving with Irish Water Safety.
 Martial arts and swimming funnily enough has helped me with my studies also due to its problem solving nature and learning through doing process’.

-Understanding how computers work and talk to each other then using that to create new soloutions
+My Work: Understanding how computers work and talk to each other then using that to create new soloutions

 So there is 3 parts to my work as a student, learning, doing, and reporting.

 My main focus in college is studying and researching new and old ways to problems we have today.
 For example today we all use WiFi and Bluetooth to connect devices wirelessly but that has not always been the way and neither will it stay that way.

 To know where we are going we need to know where we came from so, its important to know how the famous inventors like Nikola Tesla, and Margaret Hamilton solved the problems of their time and how the likes of Elon Musk is using that knowledge try solve the problems we face now and prevent future ones.

 So I spent a lot of time going to classes, reading and watching YouTube videos on topics related to my course to try and absorb as much information I can.
 I then apply that to my college work in my laboratory time and at home for studying.
 This is the practical side of my work.
 I’m currently focused on a major project that I hope will help older people like Nannys and Grandads in their homes.